danskmacabre/raspberry-pi-4-setup-guide/07-reboot-shutdown.md

 # Reboot and Shutdwn

-## How to Reboot and Shutdown Raspberry Pi 3 Model B+
+## How to Reboot and Shutdown Raspberry Pi 4 Model B

 ---
 #### Reboot